Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 within which the row and col divs had free reign to hug the browser margins.
 This fix has made the site much more attractive to view.

+## W3 HTML Validator

+### Home Page

+* Validator returned with: **Heading cannot be a child of another heading.**

+   To fix: closing tag added to h2 elements.

+* Validator returned with: **Heading cannot be a child of another heading.**

+   To fix: closing tag added to h2 elements.

+* Validator returned with: **Empty heading.**

+   To fix: closing tag added to h2 element "Comedian".

+* Validator returned with: **Heading cannot be a child of another heading.**

+   To fix: closing tag added to h2 elements.

+* Validator returned with: **Heading cannot be a child of another heading.**

+   To fix: closing tag added to h2 elements.

+* Validator returned with: **Empty heading.**

+   To fix: closing tag added to h2 element "Morale Queen".

+* Validator returned with: **Heading cannot be a child of another heading.**

+   To fix: closing tag added to h2 elements.

+* Validator returned with: **End tag div seen, but there were open elements.**

+   To fix: closing tag added to h2 elements above that had been left open by mistake.

+* Validator returned with: **Unclosed element h2.**

+   To fix: closing tag added to h2 elements.

+* Validator returned with: **Empty heading.**

+   To fix: closing tag added to h2 element "Professional Tea Drinker".

+### About Page

+* Validator confirmed **no errors or warnings to show**.

+### Podcast Page

+* Validator returned with: **Bad value 102x for attribute height on iframe element: Expected a digit but saw x instead.**

+   To fix: x digit was removed.

+* Validator returned with: **Bad value 350px for attribute width on iframe element: Expected a digit but saw p instead.**

+   To fix: px digits were removed.

+* Validator returned with: The **frameborder attribute on the **iframe element is obsolete.**

+   To fix: frameborder was removed.

+* Validator returned with: **The scrolling attribute on the iframe element is obsolete.**

+   To fix: frameborder was removed.

+* Validator returned with: **Bad value support for attribute type on element button.**

+   To fix: Support value was changed to Submit, with relevant fixes made to the accompanying css.

+* Validator returned with: **The element a must not appear as a descendant of the button element.**

+   To fix: button was rewritten with thanks to code on [w3docs](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html) that turned it into a form element.

+### Standup Page

+* Validator returned with : **The frameborder attribute on the iframe element is obsolete.**

+   To fix: frameborder was removed.

+### News Page

+* Validator confirmed **no errors or warnings to show**.

+### Contact Page

+* Validator confirmed **no errors or warnings to show**.

+## W3C CSS Validator

+* Validator returned with : **193: .swap-on-hover img | Value Error : top only 0 can be a unit.
+You must put a unit after your number : 10**

+   To fix:

+* Validator returned with : **216: .about-image | Value Error : right only 0 can be a unit.
+You must put a unit after your number : 5**

+   To fix:

+* Validator returned with : **229 .podcast-image | Value Error : right only 0 can be a unit.
+You must put a unit after your number : 5**

+   To fix:

+* Validator returned with : **397 | only 0 can be a unit.
+You must put a unit after your number**

+   To fix: Unnecessary media query deleted.

 # Deployment

 This project was created using **Gitpod**, and pushed to **GitHub**.
 To deploy this page to GitHub from it's GitHub repository, the following steps were taken: